tembolo1284/ChallengeFiles_Part5_PaulLopez/README.md

 simulation for 30 years and calculate the 95% confidence interval of where the monthly income of 12000 could possibly take us.

  I run the same analysis as above but for 10 years and assuming a 20% / 80% weighting in favor of equity holdings.
+After that I answer the question if it is possible for the client to retire in 10 years versus 30 years by changing the weighting of their portfolio toward a more aggressive 80% equity favored distribution versus just 60%.

+Even with a more aggressive 20/80 split of the portfolio for 10 years, the possible returns just don't come close to the 40/60 split over 30 years.
+More so that the allocation breakdown, the time really seems to be what makes the difference in how explosive the resulting value of a portfolio can be.

 ## Story